 Our club Board of Directors are elected and serve for a 2-year term.

 Tatiana was formerly obese in her twenties and didn't discover triathlon until her personal trainer dared her to sign up for her first triathlon four months after the birth of her youngest child.
 She didn't know how to swim, hated running and could only bike.
 It seemed like a terrible idea so of course she signed up!
 She did her first race and was hooked.
-Since then Tatiana has gone one to race all distances and just completed her first Ironman in 2016.
+Since then Tatiana has gone one to race all distances and completed her first Ironman in 2016 and second in 2018.
 She has even qualified for USAT Age Group Nationals twice although she doesn't know how as she is still a terrible swimmer.

 Tatiana manages to balance the demands of a demanding job, marriage and motherhood along with triathlon.
 She is also actively involved in dog rescue.
+Tatiana has even inspired her brother to get into triathlon and lose 40 lbs.
 She loves to talk to anyone about how to achieve their dreams and balance the demands of family, work and triathlon.

 Member At Large